What is the valuation assertion?

 • Most valuation issues involve estimates: impairment models, ECL calculations, fair value measurements, and provisions.
 These require judgement-heavy inputs that management controls.

-• Inspection findings consistently cite insufficient challenge of management assumptions — teams accept inputs provided by management without independent corroboration or sensitivity analysis.
+• Inspection findings consistently cite insufficient challenge of management assumptions.
+Teams accept inputs provided by management without independent corroboration or sensitivity analysis.

 Why it matters in practice

-The PCAOB and FRC inspection findings on valuation follow a consistent pattern: the audit team obtains management's model, recalculates it, confirms the output matches the financial statements, and concludes.
+Inspection findings on valuation follow a consistent pattern: the audit team obtains management's model, recalculates it, confirms the output matches the FS, and concludes.
 The arithmetic is verified.
-But ISA 540.13(b) requires the auditor to evaluate whether the assumptions are reasonable — the discount rate, the terminal growth rate, the probability weightings, the recovery rate.
-When teams accept these inputs without benchmarking them against external data, testing their sensitivity, or documenting why they are reasonable, the valuation assertion is not adequately tested.
+But ISA 540.13 (b) requires the auditor to evaluate whether the assumptions are reasonable (the discount rate, the terminal growth rate, the probability weightings, the recovery rate).
+When teams accept these inputs without benchmarking them against external data or testing their sensitivity, the valuation assertion is not adequately tested.
+This is the finding that generates the most review notes on files we have seen.

 Key standard references